PiotrSierant/MyMusicTask/README.md

 ### Installation

-_Below is an example of how you can  installing app._
+_Below is an example of how you can be installing app._

 1. Clone the repo
    ```sh